Taylor-C-Powell/MSAligner/Labs/2025-10-16/20251016_pandas_part1.md

 print(df)
 ```

+This chunk of code outputs a table representing the data within the df Pandas dataframe

+      Name  Age  Score
+0    Alice   25     88
+1      Bob   30     92
+2  Charlie   35     85
+3    Diana   40     90
+4    Ethan   45     87

 ## Challenge: What is the average score?
 What is the youngest age?

 Use Pandas methods to find:

 - The average score
 - The youngest age

+The average score is 88.4
+Th youngest age is 25

 ## Modifying a Dataframe